Twitter hides Trump’s Minneapolis tweet and labels it for ‘glorifying violence’

-Twitter has placed a warning label on a tweet posted by President Trump who seemed to call for violence in retaliation against protestors in Minneapolis if looting continued.
+Twitter has placed a warning label over a tweet President Trump posted in response to Minneapolis riots following the death of George Floyd.
+In the tweet, which was cited as “glorifying violence,” Trump seemed to call for violence against protestors if looting continued.

 The decision is the latest riposte against Trump by the social media platform, which earlier this week placed a fact-checking label on a tweet about mail-in ballots.
-In response, Trump signed an executive order calling for a review of legal protections for speech afforded platforms such as Twitter and Facebook.
+Trump responded by signing an executive order calling for a review of legal protections for speech on platforms such as Twitter and Facebook.

-The latest step by Twitter is even more severe.
-It hides the original tweet under a warning label.
+Twitter’s latest measure goes one step further, as it hides the original tweet under a warning label.
 Users can click the label to see the tweet, but they cannot like it or retweet it.

 “We’ve taken action in the interest of preventing others from being inspired to commit violent acts, but have kept the Tweet on Twitter because it is important that the public still be able to see the Tweet given its relevance to ongoing matters of public importance,” read a tweet from Twitter’s public relations team.

-The killing of a George Floyd, an African-American man, this week by Minneapolis police has sparked widespread protests in that city which have also include scenes of people storming stores and seizing items.
+The killing of George Floyd, an African-American man, by Minneapolis police has sparked widespread protests in the city.
+Protests escalated in places to include people storming stores and seizing items.
 Some businesses have also been burned, and protestors took control of a police precinct and set it on fire.

 While city leaders have called for calm and a return to peaceful protest, Trump took a more incendiary tone by threatening to send in the National Guard.
 Then, he called the protestors “thugs” and wrote: “when the looting starts, the shooting starts.”